theshteves/stevenkneiser.com/blog/now.md

 <br />I shipped code last year
 <br />(almost daily)

-> _Disclosure:<br />because I value integrity:<br />...& I just like disclosures:<br />I was the developer of an open-source bot many many years ago that's gained some popularity over time to manipulate this contribution graph, but the effect was less than [a fifth?] of my output last year._
+> _**Disclosure:<br />because I value integrity:**<br />...& I just like disclosures:<br />I was the developer of an open-source bot many many years ago that's gained some popularity over time to manipulate this contribution graph, but the effect was less than [a fifth?] of my output last year._
 >
 > _I even held myself publicly accountable, replying every single day to [one long Twitter thread](https://twitter.com/theshteves/status/1277811840274358272) with what I shipped for that day (so even written contributions to another blog show up here).
 That streak is still going unbroken._
 >
-> _In other words, the bot's contributions aren't even really filling out any down-periods [as they usually do].
-The only visible down-periods in the first place come from days I shipped updates in advance._
+> _In other words, the bot's contributions aren't even filling out any down-periods [as they usually do].
+The only visible down-periods in the first place come from days I shipped updates in advance or after midnight._

 <br /><br />